 Director of Science

-Prof Di Palma leads a number of research programmes aimed at understanding the evolution of complex traits and the regulatory processes underlying evolutionary change.
+While at EI Prof Di Palma led a number of research programmes aimed at understanding the evolution of complex traits and the regulatory processes underlying evolutionary change.
 Her research spans a wide variety of vertebrate species including mammals and cichlids.
 She is also interested in using this genomic information for understanding keys organisms important for food security as well as the conservation of threatened and endangered species.

 She has also implemented several research programmes for countries on the DAC list aimed at building partnerships, generating genomic resources and delivering technical training events in genomics and informatics.